Paul0113Jin/Intelligent-Throat/readme.md

 # Wearable intelligent throat enables natural speech in stroke patients with dysarthria

-This repo contains the source code of [paper](https://arxiv.org/abs/2411.18266).
+This repo contains the source code of this [paper](https://arxiv.org/abs/2411.18266).

 ## 1. System Requirements